SimoNonnis/wordpress-plugins-list/README.md

 # wordpress-plugins-list
-A list of plugins for wordpress
+A living list of battle-tested plugins for wordpress

 ## Plugins